 Water.
-As of 2009, approximately 99.8% of the Chilean population living in urban areas had access to drinkable water.
-Private companies provide water and wastewater services in Chile since the privatization of the last 3 state-owned companies in June 2004.
-The government expects that the treatment of wastewater will increase from 20% in 1999 to 99% in 2010 as a result of major investments such as those in the El Trebal and La Farfana waste treatment plants, which were inaugurated in 2001 and 2003, respectively, and the Mapocho river treatment plant, which is due to come on line in 2011.
+As of 2010, approximately 99.8% of the Chilean population living in urban areas had access to drinkable water.
+Private companies provide water and wastewater services in Chile since the privatization of the last three state-owned companies in June 2004.
+The government expects that the treatment of wastewater will increase from 20% in 1999 to 99% in 2010 as a result of major investments such as those in the El Trebal and La Farfana waste treatment plants, which were inaugurated in 2001 and 2003, respectively, and the Mapocho river treatment plant, which is expected to begin operation in 2012.
 These plants treat over 99% of total wastewater in the city of Santiago.
-As of December 2009, 83.3% of total wastewater in Chile was treated.
+As of December 2010, 86.9% of total wastewater in Chile was treated.